Klaus Blaum: Life and scientific work

 Blaum studied physics at the Johannes Gutenberg-University Mainz, Germany.
 After his physics diploma in 1997 and several research visits at the Pacific Northwest National Laboratory, Richland, Washington, US, he graduated in 2000 as Doctor rerum naturalium in physics.
 From 2000 to 2002 he was postdoctoral research associate of GSI Darmstadt (working group of H. Jürgen Kluge) and until 2004 Research Associate (CERN Fellow) at the European Organization for Nuclear Research CERN, Geneva, Switzerland and Project Leader for "Mass spectrometry of exotic nuclides with ISOLTRAP" at ISOLDE.
 In October 2004 Klaus Blaum became Project Leader of the "Helmholtz Research Group for Young Investigators" on "Experiments with Stored and Cooled Ions" at the Johannes Gutenberg-University Mainz.
 In 2006 he habilitated in experimental physics at the University Mainz about High precision mass spectrometry with Penning traps and storage rings.

 From 2004 to 2008 Blaum taught at the Johannes Gutenberg-University Mainz.
 His achievement was honored with the Teaching Award of Rheinland-Pfalz 2006.

 In October 2007 he was appointed as director and scientific member at the Max-Planck-Institute for Nuclear Physics in Heidelberg, Germany.
 Since April 2008 he is honorary professor (W3) at the Ruprecht-Karls-University Heidelberg, Germany.
 In November 2008 he was elected as a Fellow of the American Physical Society (APS).
 After his first term (2012–2014), he was again vice chairman of the advisory committee "Hadrons and Nuclei" of the Federal Ministry of Education and Research (BMBF) from 2018 to March 2020.
 During the membership period 2012–2019 Klaus Blaum was a member of the DFG (German Research Foundation) Review Board 308 "Optics, Quantum Optics and Physics of Atoms, Molecules and Plasmas".
 From June 2016 to December 2019 he was deputy chairman of the FAIR/GSI Joint Scientific Council, chairman of the Scientific Committee of GSI and member of the supervisory board of GSI.
-Since July 2020, Klaus Blaum is vice president of the Max Planck Society and responsible for the Institutes of the Chemistry, Physics and Technology Section.
+From July 2020 to June 2023, Klaus Blaum was vice president of the Max Planck Society and responsible for the Institutes of the Chemistry, Physics and Technology Section.